niblux/shopping-cart/README.md

 As each new feature is implemented, and the app gets a to a new version i will be creating seperate branches to show my progress whilst building the app and different stages it has gone through.

 # Installation
-Built using create-react-app simply clone and run yarn install, and you should be good to go.
+Built using create-react-app simply clone and run `yarn install`, and you should be good to go.

 ## Current Status
 - The basic Version 1.0 of this app has a table of products , which you can add to a cart.